 Your 2- to 3-day Guide of Things to Do, Places to Eat & Fun to Have …

-You are going to have so many photos from the weekend, so good looking hair is a must.
-Bachelorette party favorites are The Blowout Co. in the Gulch and The Dry Bar in Capitol View but they both have other Nashville locations that are a Lyft ride away if the downtown locations are already booked.
+You are going to have so many photos from the weekend, so good-looking hair is a must.
+Bachelorette party favorites are The Blowout Co. in the Gulch and The Dry Bar in Capitol View.
+Still, they have other Nashville locations that are a Lyft ride away if the downtown locations are already booked.
 If you want to venture into Green Hills, another local favorite is The Dry House Nashville.